 Sue Sacker - General Manager Strategy and Innovation

-Sue Sacker is the Deputy CEO of Schizophrenia Fellowship NSW Inc. She has worked at the Fellowship for the past 9 years in a variety of roles including organisational development and quality implementation.
+Sue Sacker is the Deputy CEO of One Door Mental Health.
+She has worked at the organisation for the past 9 years in a variety of roles including organisational development and quality implementation.

-Sue brought to the Fellowship her experience in local government, on which she served for 12 years, with 4 years as Manly's first popularly elected mayor.
+Sue brought to One Door her experience in local government, on which she served for 12 years, with 4 years as Manly's first popularly elected mayor.
 Her experience as a community activist saw her take a lead role in establishing the Pioneer Clubhouse.
 Sue has a 20 year background in health and has studied community management at UTS, so far reaching Diploma level.

 Judi Higgin - Chief Executive Officer

 Judi has been actively employed in the community services sector for over 30 years.
 Judi commenced with New Horizons Enterprises in 1999 and in 2010 was appointed as CEO.
 Judi's enthusiasm and passion for the Not for Profit sector has seen her play a key role in the ongoing growth and development of New Horizons, helping the organisation forge its place as a trusted and respected community service provider.